vvvote/vvvote/doc/install.md

 	DocumentRoot "/var/www/vvvote/public"

-e.g. for Ngnix:
+e.g. for Ngnix in the "server {"-section:

+	root /var/www/vvvote/public;
+	index index.php index.html;

 Vvote relies on the webserver's ability to rewrite the URI.
 For Apache, the needed .htaccess file is included, so you do not need to configure anything exempt allowing/enabling the rewrite engine.
-On some apache servers, you will have to tell wich URL correspondes to this folder in the filesystem in order to make URL rewriting work.
-You can do it by the following command:
+On some apache servers, you will have to tell which URL correspondes to this folder in the filesystem in order to make URL rewriting work.
+You can do it by the following command (if you are serving vvvote from /):

 	cd public
 	echo "RewriteBase /" >.htaccess